cixel/bmore-golang-jan19/presentation.md

 ^ I actually gave another talk on some of the techniques we use to do this in javascript, those slides are on my github

-^ Regardless, I had no idea how to approach this in Go.
-Go is different from any language we currently support at Contrast in that it's a compiled language and there's no VM
+^ So I had no idea how to approach this in Go

+^ Go is super different from JS.
+It's different from any language we support, so I really couldn't even ask colleagues of mine.

+^ So I did what any self-respecting developer would do and I tried to look up the answer

 ---